 It’s no secret that baking soda has odor-eliminating powers.
 It is commonly used in cleaning supplies, helps eliminate smells in refrigerators, and is even used to freshen up bad breath.
 However, I bet you didn’t know it can also be used in your closet!
 This common household product is great for trapping and deodorizing small spaces.
 Therefore, your closet could benefit from a container of baking soda.

-Needing a new closet in your home?
-Closet America has been creating functional, beautiful, and affordable closets for homeowners across DC, Maryland, and Virginia.
+Needing new closet design in your home?
+Closet America has been creating functional, beautiful, and affordable custom closets for homeowners across DC, Maryland, and Virginia.
 Contact us to learn more today!